 The Presiding Officer must close and seal the ballot box(es) a few minutes before 7am, after having shown to all those entitled to be present that they are empty.
-In some cases, for example, because of the number of electors allocated to the polling station, more than one ballot box may have been issued to the Presiding Officer.
-In that case, each ballot box must be sealed, before polling commences.
-However, only one ballot box should be in use at any one time, and additional boxes should be stored securely out of sight until they are required.
+In some cases, for example because of the number of electors allocated to the polling station, more than two ballot boxes may have been issued to the Presiding Officer.
+In that case, each ballot box must be sealed before polling commences.

+If you are issued any additional boxes, these should be stored securely out of sight until they are required.